 The number of colleges listed on a student’s FAFSA is not a factor in deciding admissions

-A scandal broke in 2013, when some colleges were accused of using this information to alter their admissions decisions.
+A scandal broke in 2013.
+Some accused colleges of using this information to alter their admissions decisions.
 Since then, it has been widely agreed that colleges do not use the number or the order in which colleges were listed on the FAFSA when deciding whether to accept or reject a particular student.

-Healthy is the key word.
-Will your chances of gaining admission to a top college increase if you apply to all of them?
+Healthy is the keyword.
+Will your college acceptance chances for a top college increase if you apply to all of them?
 Theoretically, yes; however, every college application takes work (and may cost money).
 Overwhelming yourself with apps could cause their quality–and your bank account–to suffer.

 More applications are being submitted

 While this may seem like a great tool for students, it means that more students apply to more schools, which are only able to accept a fixed number of students.
-In the end, this means that a smaller percentage of students are ultimately accepted, which may make it seem like applying to more colleges can hurt a student’s chances to enroll.
+In the end, this means that a smaller percentage of students are ultimately accepted, which may make it seem like applying to more colleges can hurt a student’s college acceptance chances.

 Unfortunately, this feeds the cycle.
 As colleges accept a smaller percentage of applicants, students feel pressure to apply to more colleges, to ensure that they are accepted.